 Also, keep in mind that the price set by the Airbnb host is usually a bit lower than what the guest sees on their end.
 That’s because the host doesn’t see the price with Airbnb service fee included.

-5. Book the Apartment
+6. Book the Perfect Apartment

-- Cancellation Policy.
+What’s the cancellation policy?
 Airbnb rentals have different cancellation policies.
 All reservations over 30 days automatically have a long term cancellation policy, which means that the first month is non-refundable.
 If you’re staying longer than one month and cancel at least 30 days in advance, you may be eligible to receive a partial refund.
 Read the full policy for more details.

-- Payment Plan.
+Do you know about the payment plan?
 If you are booking an apartment for exactly one month, you will be charged in full at the time of booking.
 If you are booking an apartment for longer, you will still be charged for the first month at the time of booking and you won’t be charged for the second month until the beginning of the second month and so on for all consecutive months.

-- Changes.
+What if you need to make changes down the road?
 If you’re anything like me, maybe you like to book things well in advance.
 In which case, you might encounter some changes down the road.
 Like maybe you want to extend your stay another month, check in a few days earlier or check out a few days later – as long as the apartment isn’t already reserved, it’s possible.
 On your Airbnb homepage go to Trips, click on the one you want to change, click Change/Cancel and then you can submit a request to change the number of dates, guests or the listing if the host has more than one.

 Well guys, there you have it!
 That is my entire method for living in long-term Airbnb apartments.
 Even if you don’t want to pack your life up into a suitcase, I totally recommend trying out a monthly rental on Airbnb just once.
 It will give you a new perspective and give you the chance to experience something totally different!